kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 ## State-Space Representation

-Using the defined state vector, the linearized system is expressed in continuous-time state-space form (matrix representation).
+Using the defined state vector, the linearized system is represented in continuous-time state-space form using the matrices A, B, C, and D.

 The continuous-time state-space model is written as